mission.yaml file format#

 UID of the mission.
 A reverse-domain-name notation is recommended

-Lowercase letters, numbers and underscores
+Lowercase letters, numbers, dots and underscores

 metadata.name